RazBux/Market-pro/README.md

 ## Features

-- **Data Scraping**: Automated scraping of revenue data from various company reports with Python using mainly PyPdf2 and Pandas.
+- **Data Scraping**: Automated scraping of revenue data from various company reports with Python using mainly PyPdf2 and Pandas .
 - **Data Visualization**: Interactive graphs to visualize revenue trends and insights.
 - **GraphQL API**: Efficient data retrieval with GraphQL, enabling fast and flexible queries.